BGI-Qingdao/VT3D/README.md

 ```
 git clone https://github.com/BGI-Qingdao/VT3D.git ./VT3D
 ```
-All scripts written in Python package thus no need for any compile.
+All scripts are written in Python package thus there is no need for any compilation.

-This package contain compiled vt3d_browser, if your need the source codes of it, please go to https://github.com/BGI-Qingdao/VT3D_Browser
+This package contains compiled vt3d_browser, if your need the source codes of it, please go to https://github.com/BGI-Qingdao/VT3D_Browser

 ## <a name=quick_start>Quick start</a>

 ### <a name=examples>Where to download example data</a>

 #### data format requirement
-The basic input data is h5ad base and save 3D corrdinate in obsm and Surface models must in .obj format
+The basic input data is h5ad base and save 3D coordinates in obsm and Surface models must in .obj format
 ![image](https://user-images.githubusercontent.com/8720584/210737884-cd33f297-3ce3-47ea-b8b2-07ee260e0c41.png)

 #### All example datasets can be downloaded from http://www.bgiocean.com/vt3d_example/

-Instead of the click-to-download mode from website, you also can download them by command line, for examples:
+In addition to the click-to-download mode from the website, you can also download the datasets by command line:

 ```
 #--------- Developing drosophila embryos and larvae: E16-18h -----